Telestai-Project/telestai-jswallet/README.md

 # ravencoin-jswallet

-Ravencoin wallet library for JavaScript.
+Telestai wallet library for JavaScript.
 Non-custodial.
-By default it interacts with the Ravencoin blockchain using public RPC services from https://rpc.ting.finance/ for both testnet and mainnet.
+By default it interacts with the Telestai blockchain using public RPC services from https://rpc.ting.finance/ for both testnet and mainnet.
 You are free to use any RPC-service you like, including your own.
 See section [Run your own blockchain node](#run-your-own-blockchain-node) for more info